-(cf. 1312.3 - Uniform Complaint Procedures)

 (cf. 1330 - Use of Facilities)

-(cf. 4131 - Staff Development)

-(cf. 4231 - Staff Development)

-(cf. 4331 - Staff Development)

 (cf. 6145 - Extracurricular and Cocurricular Activities)

 (cf. 6145.2 - Athletic Competition)

 (cf. 6164.2 - Guidance/Counseling Services)

-timeline, and/or other formal filing requirements, all complaints alleging unlawful discrimination, including discriminatory harassment, intimidation, or bullying, shall be investigated and prompt action taken to stop the discrimination, prevent recurrence, and address any continuing effect on students.
+Regardless of whether a complainant complies with the writing, timeline, and/or other formal filing requirements, all complaints alleging unlawful discrimination, including discriminatory harassment, intimidation, or bullying, shall be investigated and prompt action taken to stop the discrimination, prevent recurrence, and address any continuing effect on students.

 Students who engage in unlawful discrimination, including discriminatory harassment, intimidation, retaliation, or bullying, in violation of law, Board policy, or administrative regulation shall be subject to appropriate consequence or discipline, which may include suspension or expulsion when the behavior is severe or pervasive as defined in Education Code 48900.4.
-Any employee who permits or engages in prohibited discrimination, including discriminatory harassment, intimidation, retaliation, or bullying, shall be subject to disciplinary action, up to and including dismissal. (cf. 4118 - Dismissal/Suspension/Disciplinary Action) (cf. 4119.21/4219.21/4319.21 - Professional Standards) (cf. 4218 - Dismissal/Suspension/Disciplinary Action) (cf. 5144 - Discipline) (cf. 5144.1 - Suspension and Expulsion/Due Process) (cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities)) (cf. 5145.2 - Freedom of Speech/Expression)
+Any employee who permits or engages in prohibited discrimination, including discriminatory harassment, intimidation, retaliation, or bullying, shall be subject to disciplinary action, up to and including dismissal.

+(cf. 4119.21/4219.21/4319.21 - Professional Standards)

+(cf. 5144 - Discipline)

+(cf. 5144.1 - Suspension and Expulsion/Due Process)

+(cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))

+(cf. 5145.2 - Freedom of Speech/Expression)